Anatoliy Hrytsenko: Minister of Defence

 Hrytsenko became Minister of Defence in the First Tymoshenko Government in February 2005, he continued this position in the Yekhanurov Government.
-On 4 August 2006 he was appointed again as head of the Ministry of Defence in the government of Viktor Yanukovych on the quota of President Yushchenko.
+On 4 August 2006, he was appointed again as head of the Ministry of Defence in the government of Viktor Yanukovych on the quota of President Yushchenko.

 As Minister of Defense, Hrytsenko took up the issues of financing and reforming the Armed Forces.
 In 2005, for the first time in recent years, the army was fully funded.
 In 2006, its budget grew by 51% and reached ₴8.9 billion.
 Compared to 2004, in 2005 combat training indicators increased by an average of 40-50%.

 In 2007, when Hrytsenko was the Minister of Defense, a military hospital in Dnipropetrovsk was sold to a private company.
 After that, the former military facility was given to the Russian VTB Bank, which later received direct control over this hospital.
 Petro Poroshenko's commissioner for the peaceful settlement of the conflict in Donetsk and Lugansk Oblasts stated that "Today, in fact, the hospital where our guys are being treated belongs to the invader country."
-In October 2014, this information was confirmed by Valeriy Heletey who served as Minister of Defense at that moment.
+In October 2014, this information was confirmed by Valeriy Heletey who served as Minister of Defense at the time.